UKHomeOffice/engineering-guidance-and-standards/docs/standards/use-ai.md

 Teams must always be in the loop before deploying any AI-assisted code, usually this would be done through a code review.

 Teams will retain full accountability for all AI‑assisted outputs.
-AI tools cannot replace human judgement, ownership, or responsibility for decisions, designs, or changes made to systems.
+AI tools cannot replace human judgement, understanding, ownership, or responsibility for decisions, designs, or changes made to systems.

+Your team needs to be confident that they understand what they are running and can assert its security and maintainability.

 ### AI‑assisted changes MUST be traceable through engineering processes